jasonballejo/phase-1-project/README.md

 This datbase provides you information like the pokemon's height, weight, ablilites and much more.

-Pokemon artwork credits to "https://pokemondb.net/".
-Fonts added on the page credited to Google Fonts.

 # PokeDatabase

-PokeDatabase is a library of specific Pokemon information when battling in the wild or in tournaments.
+PokeDatabase is a library of specific Pokemon attributes for battling in the wild or in tournaments.
+This database is to help improve and become victories.

 ## Installation